javalite/site-content/src/activeweb/testing.md

 > **Subclass naming convention**: subclass name must be made of two words: controller short class name and word "Spec".

-Here is an example:  Jf there is a controller:
+Here is an example:  if there is a controller:

 ~~~~{.java}
 package app.controllers;